-- I. It is essential that schools be safe and orderly to provide environments that foster learning and high academic achievement.
-This policy implements the State Board of Education's Zero Tolerance Policy as outlined in Florida Statutes, including: - Victimization of students. - B. Felony or misdemeanor as defined by Florida Statutes Section 775.08. - C. Substance abuse which is defined in Section 984.03, Florida Statutes, as "using, without medical reason, any psychoactive or mood-altering drug, including alcohol, in such a manner as to induce impairment resulting in dysfunctional social behavior." - II.
-Students found to have committed one of the following offenses on school property, school sponsored transportation or during a school sponsored activity shall be expelled, with or without continuing educational services, from the student's regular school for a period of not less than one (1) full year and be referred to the criminal justice or juvenile justice system: - A. Bringing a firearm or weapon as defined in Chapter 790, Florida Statutes, to school, to any school function, or onto any school-sponsored transportation or possessing a firearm at school. - B. Making a threat or false report as defined in Florida Statutes Sections 790.162 and 790.163 respectively, involving school or school personnel's property, school transportation or a school-sponsored activity. - C. Assault or Battery on Specified Officials or Employees in violation of Section 784.081(1), (2), Florida Statutes. - D. Hazing as defined in 1006.135, Florida Statutes. - III.
+- It is essential that schools be safe and orderly to provide environments that foster learning and high academic achievement.
+The District shall strive to protect students, staff, visitors and volunteers from harm and to protect victims of crime from further victimization.
+This policy applies to conduct on School District property, school or District provided transportation, and at any school or District sponsored activity.
+This policy implements the zero tolerance policy as outlined in Florida Statutes and State Board of Education rules. - II.
+Students found to have committed one of the following offenses on school property, school sponsored transportation or during a school sponsored activity shall be expelled, with or without continuing educational services, from the student's regular school for a period of not less than one (1) full year and be referred to the criminal justice or juvenile justice system: - A. Bringing a firearm or weapon as defined in Chapter 790, Florida Statutes, to school, to any school function, or onto any school-sponsored transportation or possessing a firearm at school. - B. Making a threat or false report as defined in Florida Statutes Sections 790.162 and 790.163 respectively, involving school or school personnel's property, school transportation or a school-sponsored activity. - C. Assault or battery on specified officials or employees in violation of Section 784.081, Florida Statutes. - D. Hazing as defined in 1006.135, Florida Statutes. - III.
 The School Board may assign the student to a disciplinary program for the purpose of continuing educational services during the period of expulsion. - IV.
-The Superintendent may consider the one (1) year expulsion requirement on a case by case basis and request the School Board to modify the requirement by assigning the student to a disciplinary program or second chance school if the request for modification is in writing and it is determined to be in the best interest of the student and the school system.
+The Superintendent may consider the one (1) year expulsion requirement on a case by case basis and request the School Board to modify the requirement by assigning the student to a disciplinary program or second chance school if the request for modification is in writing and it is determined to be in the best interest of the student and the school system. - V. If a student committing any of the offenses in this policy is a student with a disability, the School Board shall comply with the applicable State Board of Education rules.